 Festival Mundial de Salsa (late September);

 West of Cali, tucked into the jungle plains rolling to the coast, is San Cipriano.
-This small, car-less village itself doesn’t have much to offer.
+This small, pedestrian-only village itself doesn’t have much to offer.
 A trail through the forest leads to a waterfall (2.5 hours).
 Afterwards, you can rent inner tubes and drift on the river to cool off.
 At night, you can stargaze, as the village has little electricity.
 San Cipriano lies within a nature reserve, so a small entry fee is charged.

 Sugar-cane based liqueurs (viche, arrechón, tumbacatre)

 Lorraine Caputo is a travel writer, poet and translator.
 She has authored ten guidebooks for South America.
-Her literary works appear in over 150 journals in Canada, the US, Latin America, Europe, Asia, Australia and Africa; 18 anthologies and 12 chapbooks – including the collections of travel poetry, Caribbean Nights (Red Bird Chapbooks, 2014) and Notes from the Patagonia (dancing girl press, 2017).
+Her literary works appear in over 150 journals in Canada, the US, Latin America, Europe, Asia, Australia, and Africa; 18 anthologies and 12 chapbooks – including the collections of travel poetry, Caribbean Nights (Red Bird Chapbooks, 2014) and Notes from Patagonia (dancing girl press, 2017).
 For several decades, she has been traveling through Latin America, listening to the voices of the pueblos and Earth.
-Follow her travels at: www.facebook.com/lorrainecaputo.wanderer.
+Follow her travels at www.facebook.com/lorrainecaputo.wanderer.